 Apple and Pumpkin Picking

 If the weather doesn't cooperate or your child has trouble tolerating public areas (or if there are too many people to distance family members if needed), you can create an indoor version by making a duct tape "tree" on your floor and laying apples on it for your child to "pick."
 Use bins, large bowls, or baskets to sort the "picked" apples.
-Another fun visual motor, finger strengthening, sensory input activity idea is to practice "bobbing" for apples using your bare hands, plastic beach shovels, tongs or even our Mini Bilibos (which make great little "scoopers").
-Make and stuff your own pumpkins using coloring (paper) lunch bags and filling them with scrunched up styrofoam noodles, tissue or newspaper, or packing materials (scrunching and stuffing are other fun activities for building fine motor and bilateral skills).
+Another fun visual motor, finger strengthening, and sensory input activity idea is to practice "bobbing" for apples using your bare hands, plastic beach shovels, or tongs.
+Make and stuff your own pumpkins using coloring (paper) lunch bags and filling them with scrunched-up styrofoam noodles, tissue or newspaper, or packing materials (scrunching and stuffing are other fun activities for building fine motor and bilateral skills).

 kids1kids3